OutSystems/docs-odc/src/eap/reference/system-actions/auth.md

 **ExternalLogoutURL**
 :   Type: Text.
-    Value of the URL where the user can log out of an external provider, if one is configured, or "" otherwise.Use a RedirectToURL node in your flow, after the action, to redirect the user to this URL.
+    Value of the URL where the user can log out of an external provider, if one is configured, or "" otherwise.
+Use a RedirectToURL node in your flow, after the action, to redirect the user to this URL.

 ## Structures